S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

 The result output from the terminal will provide the contract addresses.

 A "deploymentInfoCampaignCreator.txt" file will be created with the CampaignCreator contract address.

+That is what you will need to add to the ".env.local" file in the front-end later on.

 ---